roahmlab/kinova_robust_control/README.md

 3. You should also make sure that there are no obstacles around the arm when you run the examples in `experiments/`.

 ### Read the following READMEs in sequence:
-1. Read [dynamics/README.md](dynamics/README.md) to learn how to formulate a proper trajectory message.
-The controller will not execute the trajectory if the trajectory is invalid.
+1. Read [dynamics/README.md](dynamics/README.md) to learn more about the controller interface and architecture if you want to implement your own controller.
 2. Read [trajectories/README.md](trajectories/README.md) to learn how to formulate a proper trajectory message.
 The controller will not execute the trajectory if the trajectory is invalid.
 3. Read [kortex/README.md](kortex/README.md) to learn more about the controller instance and related parameters.
 4. Read [experiments/README.md](experiments/README.md) for examples that send trajectory messages to the controller instance and move the robot along the desired trajectories.